 The Compound Effect

-The executives who commit to this approach typically see meaningful results by month three.
-By month six, unsolicited opportunities start appearing—speaking invitations, board inquiries, partnership discussions—that directly trace to their content presence.
+Executives who commit to this approach often begin to see meaningful traction over the first several months.
+Over time, unsolicited opportunities can start appearingβspeaking invitations, board inquiries, partnership discussionsβthat trace back to a consistent content presence.

 The compounding effect is real, but it requires patience and consistency to unlock.
-Most executives quit before they reach the inflection point.
-Those who persist build durable competitive advantages that their competitors can't easily replicate.
+Many executives quit before they reach the inflection point.
+Those who persist tend to build durable competitive advantages that their competitors can't easily replicate.

 Taking Action

 Information without action is entertainment.
 The executives who benefit from these insights are those who implement them.
-Start with voice documentation this week.
-Build your system next week.
-Begin publishing the week after.
+Start by capturing your thinking, build a sustainable publishing rhythm, and commit to showing up consistently.

 The best time to start building executive visibility was five years ago.
 The second-best time is now.